-The Christie International (Consulting) team delivers bespoke consulting packages to enable clients deliver the best clinical outcomes and experience for their cancer patients.
-This is often in conjunction with education and training packages, delivered by The Christie School of Oncology.
+The Christie International (Consulting) team delivers bespoke advice to support healthcare organisations around the world to deliver the best clinical outcomes and experience for their cancer patients.
+This is often in conjunction with education and training packages, delivered by The Christie Institute of Cancer Education.

-Read more about the core team regularly providing advice to commercial international clients below.
+Read more about the core team regularly providing advice to these organisations on a commercial basis below.

 Other multi-professional experts are available should the advice required fall outside the core team’s expertise.